 You can find out what information we need to know at any time by talking to whichever member of staff that you feel most comfortable talking to.
 Simply ask to speak to them in private.
 We have provision to ensure that there is always an area to speak with parents in private and we do this all of the time so it is never unusual.
 Your child will be assigned a key worker and you will have an in-depth induction followed by a robust settling in phase, so you’ll always feel well-supported.

-Our setting implements a Data Protection Policy that promotes the principles of the General Data Protection Regulation.
+Our setting implements a Data Protection Policy that promotes the principles of the General Data Protection Regulation in line with the Data Protection Act 2018.
 We promote the principles in the following ways:

 We would like to make you aware of your rights as individuals whose information we collect and process: